Overload

 - Reduce load: Turn off non-essential loads (electric ovens, HVAC, water heaters) and attempt to run the generator again.
 If it runs normally, the system was simply overloaded.

-- Check ATS load management: For Honeywell-branded automatic transfer switches with load shedding, verify that high-priority loads are correctly assigned and that load control modules are wired per the installation manual.
+- Check ATS load management: For Honeywell-branded automatic transfer switches with load shedding, verify that high-priority loads are correctly assigned and that load control modules are wired according to the installation manual.

 - Inspect for shorts: If overload occurs immediately with minimal load, have an electrician check for short circuits or ground faults on circuits fed by the generator.

-- Breaker check: Inspect the generator's internal breaker for signs of overheating or mechanical damage.
-Replace if it will not reset or trips at low load.
+- Breaker check: Inspect the generator's internal circuit breaker for signs of overheating or mechanical damage.
+Replace if it will not reset or trips at a low load.

 - Re-test: After corrections, gradually add loads while monitoring current draw to stay within the generator's rated kW.